leuty/icon-model/README.md

 More information about ICON is available in the [project's public web page](http://icon-model.org).

-# License
+# License and Data Protection

 ICON is available under a BSD 3-clause license.
 See [LICENSES/](./LICENSES) for license information and [AUTHORS.TXT](./AUTHORS.TXT) for a list of authors.
+Information about the policy regarding data protection and privacy is available in [this document](./doc/ICON-PrivacyPolicy.pdf).

 # Versioning